anngroong/podcasts/content/episode/173-stepanakert-rally-sullivan-plan-csto-sochi-tehran.md

 The statement is heavy on territorial integrity and inviolability of borders, but there’s no word on the self-determination of people.
 It also put an equal sign between unresolved security and humanitarian issues (including our POWs still in Baku).
 Even the name “Karabakh” is avoided as a location and referred to Artsakh as the “zone where peacekeepers are stationed”.

-* Two questions arise:
-1. What about Artsakh/Nagorno-Karabakh?
-And
+* What happens to Artsakh/Nagorno-Karabakh?
-2. Does this mean Azerbaijan de-occupies Armenian territories it has invaded since the 44-day war?
+* Does this mean Azerbaijan de-occupies Armenian territories it has invaded since the 44-day war?

 ## From Sochi to Tehran